Early Years Lead Practitioner Apprenticeship Level 5

 Your employer must give your time during your working hours each week for activities and learning towards your apprenticeship.
 This is called Off-the-Job training.
 For apprentices who work 30 hours or more, this will be an average of 6 hours per week, that can be spread out in any way that suits yourself and your setting.

 - Project activities

 There are no age restrictions for apprentices and there are options to gain level 2 in maths and English if you have no qualifications.

 Apprentices must have:

-- Support from your employer and levy account holder
+- Support from your employer to undertake the programme

 - GCSE’s in English and Maths at Grade C (4) or above or able to achieve Level 2 English and Maths whilst on programme

 - Level 3 Early Years Educator or Equivalent Qualifications / Extensive Experience